Hydrocodone vs Oxycodone – What are the Differences?

 Initial treatment begins with detoxification, or detox, and is a medically assisted process to minimize side effects and maintain the body’s equilibrium with a safe and effective process.
 Next, a residential treatment stay may be necessary to continue rebuilding equilibrium and providing healthy coping skills to overcome the triggers that result in a desire to abuse prescription painkillers.
 After residential treatment, continuous outpatient rehabilitation can help people maintain sobriety, and over time, they’ll be able to help others themselves as part of an effective alumni program, much like that of New Choices Treatment Centers.

-For some individuals, medication-assisted treatment using drugs like buprenorphine or methadone may be recommended to manage cravings and withdrawal symptoms as part of a comprehensive opioid addiction treatment plan.
+For some individuals, medication-assisted treatment using drugs like buprenorphine may be recommended to manage cravings and withdrawal symptoms as part of a comprehensive opioid addiction treatment plan.

 Overcome Hydrocodone or Oxycodone Addiction With New Choices Treatment Centers